FOSH-following-demand/Bioprinter/dev_plan.md

 | 8           | Buffer week                     |               |

-# Syringe Pump plan

-We plan on using easy to use, off the shelf components, 3D printed parts, and easily accessible code to develop the pump.
-We want to create the pump in such a way that minimal skills will be required for the assembly and use.
-Therefore things such as soldering should be avoided.
-To avoid soldering we will be using an Arduino Mega board that has stepper motor drivers built in.
-We also want the unit to be self contained and not require the input from a computer to control the dispensing of the liquid.

- We also plan on using open sourced firmware that is originally for 3D printers for the syringe pump.
-That makes it so that we don't have to reinvent the wheel, and up to five syringe pumps can be controlled from a single control board.
-This also allows for upgrades to the pump if the user desires, such as endstops and thermal regulation.
-The use of 3D printer firmware allows for the user to create a program in the easy to learn language of G-Code that could complete a series of tasks, without the user having to interact with the pump controls.

- In harmony with the second part of our project, a 3D printed housing will be produced to house all of the electronics.

 # Bioprinter plan

-The components from the syringe pump will then be incorporated into a readily available DIY 3D printer.
+The components from the syringe pump will be incorporated into a readily available DIY 3D printer.
 This syringe pump will be able to integrated with the printer's code with minimal modifications.

 We will then work on creating a guide to help others start bioprinting and then troubleshooting their prints.